alialiyev-git/InfoSys/README.md

-# InfoSys - Personal Portfolio Website
+# InfoSystems - Personal Portfolio Website

 A Jekyll-based portfolio website with three main pages: Home, About, and Projects.